santiagoSSAA/santiagoSSAA/README.md

 ## 🌱 I’m currently learning
  - SEO & web positioning.
  - Financial Analysis & Fundamental Analysis.
- - BOT implementation with Python.
+ - Create a website ASAP with Streamlit

 ## 📫 How to reach me